aytac-arc/practice-nodejs/README.md

 # Practice NodeJS

-A simple application to apply learning about NodeJS
+A simple application to apply learnings about NodeJS